learninglab-dev/the-resources/data/work/mk/workbook.md

 ## TASKS
 small things, biggish things, but no complex clusters of things (those are in projects).

-### TODAY
+### TODAY (20191009)
-20191008
 - add some better code styling to `.css` referenced in the `work.ejs` template
-- maybe think about splittle the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
+- prep FCPX tutorial
+	- footage
+	- assignment ideas
+	- staffing
-- maybe switch lights in studio?
+- flop key in studio
 - conceptual tools example
 - route for glossary
 - teach jordan to edit hello.learninglab.xyz